networktocode/diffsync/README.md

 The project is following Network to Code software development guidelines and are leveraging the following:

-- Black, Pylint, Bandit, flake8, and pydocstyle for Python linting and formatting.
+- Black, Pylint, Bandit, flake8, and pydocstyle, mypy for Python linting, formatting and type hint checking.
 - pytest, coverage, and unittest for unit tests.

 # Questions